Gr8Dev/DevDataProdProject/DevDataProd.md

 How it works
 ========================================================

-·The user select the predictor (x) from the dropdown
+Â·The user select the predictor (x) from the dropdown

-·When the user make a choice, the plot is updated.
+Â·When the user make a choice, the plot is updated.

-·The user can check/uncheck the outlier box  if the outliers are to be considered or not in the plot.
+Â·The user can check/uncheck the outlier box  if the outliers are to be considered or not in the plot.

 Sample Plot 1
 ========================================================